4p0f1s/Pop-OS-splitlock-fix/README.md

 - Disable `split_lock_detect` to improve stability in those cases.
 - Re-enable it if needed later.

+## What does this fix do?

+Modern Linux kernels (5.8+) include a feature called split_lock_detect that traps certain low-level CPU instructions known as split locks.
+These operations are inefficient and can affect performance on multi-core systems.

+Some applications — particularly games running under Proton or Wine — may unintentionally trigger split locks.
+When this happens, the Linux kernel raises a special exception (#AC trap), which can cause the process to crash or freeze the system entirely if unhandled.

+By disabling split_lock_detect, this script prevents the kernel from interrupting such operations.
+This allows games or other applications to continue running, avoiding system freezes or crashes — at the cost of ignoring a relatively rare performance warning.

+This fix is safe for desktop and gaming systems.
+It is not recommended to disable split lock detection in security-critical or low-level software development environments.

 ## Requirements

 - Pop!_OS 20.04+ using `systemd-boot` (default for modern installations)